 Overview of GATE/Honors Program

-Middle Schools: At each of the three middle schools, the GATE Program in 6th grade mirrors the program in the elementary schools.
-In 7th and 8th grades GATE identified students who are excelling academically may enroll in Honors courses.
-Honors classes have distinct features in terms of extended content.
-Because participation in the Honors Program is based on student achievement, GATE identification does not automatically ensure admission.
-Non- GATE identified students who are excelling and meet additional criteria, will be considered for placement in the honors courses.
-Honors course will be offered in the three core content areas, social studies, English and science.
+At each of our three middle schools, the GATE Program in 6th grade mirrors the program in the elementary schools.
+In 7th and 8th grades, GATE identified students who are excelling academically may enroll in Honors classes.
+Honors classes have distinct features such as extended content.
+Because participation in Honors classes is based on student achievement, GATE identification does not automatically ensure admission.
+Non-GATE identified students who excel and meet additional criteria, will be considered for placement in the Honors classes.
+Honors classes will be offered in the three core content areas: social studies, English and science.
 Mathematics placement will be determined using alternate criteria.

-High Schools: At the three comprehensive high schools, GATE identified students may enroll in a variety of Honors and Advanced Placement courses.
+At our two comprehensive high schools (Royal High School and Simi Valley High School) and our magnet high school (Santa Susana High School), GATE identified students may enroll in a variety of Honors and Advanced Placement courses.
 Honors/AP courses have distinctive features in terms of extended content and additional workload that set them apart from regular high school courses.
 Because the program at the high school level is based on student achievement, GATE identification does not automatically ensure admission to Honors/AP courses.

-The GATE Program in the SVUSD is founded on a philosophy developed to meet the unique needs of our gifted learners.
-Program Goals include:
+The GATE Program is founded on a philosophy developed to meet the unique needs of our gifted learners.
+Program goals are to:

-To provide and offer a specialized learning environment based on differentiated learnin opportunities
+Provide and offer a specialized learning environment based on differentiated learning opportunities

-To foster the development of creativity within the gifted learner and an appreciation ofindividual thinking and uniqueness
+Foster the development of creativity within the gifted learner and an appreciation of individual thinking and uniqueness

 Characteristics of GATE Students

-Students that have been identified GATE often possess similar characteristics.
-This list is often quite extensive, but the most often cited are:
+Students identified for the GATE program often possess similar characteristics.
+The list of characteristics can be extensive, the those most often cited are as follows:

-- Has large background of information on a variety of subjects
+- Has a large background of information on a variety of subjects

 - Grasps and retains knowledge without drill and repetition